antigenomics/bootcamp/task1/README.md

 ### Summary

+Using raw human TCR beta sequencing data:

-* Each read should be aligned to all possible Variable and Joining segments.
+* Align each sequencing read to all possible V and J segments,
-* A single best-matching V and J segment should be selected for each read based on alignment score.
-If the number of bases aligned aligned to a segment is less than 15 the read should be discarded.
+* Select top V and J matches using alignment score, discard sequencing reads in case the number of aligned bases for V or J.
-* A summary table holding Variable and Joining segment name and corresponding pair count should be provided as output.
+* Generate a summary table with pairs of V and J segment names and corresponding count.

 ### Classes and snippets

-The task is performed using few basic classes from MiLib.
+The task is performed using few basic classes from MiLib:

 ```java
 import com.milaboratory.milib.*;